cfitzgerald/pug-samples/README.md

 # pug-samples
-All of the code in the .js, .pug, and .html files in root are included in the exported Quiver note!
+All of the code in the .js, .pug, and .html files in root are included in pug-samples.md!

 ## Getting Started - Pug
 [https://pugjs.org/api/getting-started.html](https://pugjs.org/api/getting-started.html)